 The group was organized and is funded by the billionaire DeVos family -- heirs to the Amway fortune -- and its chief lobbyist is disgraced former Wisconsin Assembly Speaker Scott Jensen, who was convicted of three felonies for misuse of his office for political purposes and banned from the state Capitol for five years (though the charges were later reversed and dropped as part of a plea agreement).* Jensen represents the organization on the ALEC Education Task Force and has brought AFC bills to ALEC for adoption as "model" legislation.
 The group also employs two other former Wisconsin Assembly Speakers as lobbyists, John Gard and Jeff Fitzgerald, both of whom were also ALEC members.

-In the 2012 gubernatorial recall race, American Federation for Children was one of Governor Scott Walker's top PAC supporters, reporting $1.1 million in expenditures on his behalf.
-They also reported spending $1.3 million helping GOP Senators facing recall in 2011.
+According to the Wisconsin Democracy Campaign's estimates, in the 2012 gubernatorial recall race, American Federation for Children was one of Governor Scott Walker's top PAC supporters, spending $1.1 million on his behalf.
+AFC also spent $1.3 million helping GOP Senators facing recall in 2011.
 It is not known whether additional spending was not disclosed.

 * Retraction May 9: The article originally stated, erroneously, that Scott Jensen's three felony charges and statehouse ban were "reduced" on appeal, but those charges were dropped as part of a plea agreement, after an eight-year long legal battle, where Jensen pleaded no contest to using his office for financial gain, which is a civil violation.
 He remained convicted of a separate misdemeanor ethics charge.
 We regret the error.